tylerneylon/pumba/parse7.lua.md

     -- This turns on or off printing debug info about parsing. local do_post_parse_dbg_print = false

+    -- These are experimental prints to help with debugging.
+I hope to iterate -- on these statements to maximize their usefulness. local do_print_extras = false

 ------------------------------------------------------------------------------
 -- The Parser class.